Sergey Dmitriyevich Urusov: Farming

 After his release from prison, he returned to farming and made a number of trips around Europe.
 He also contributed to the Bulletin of Europe and Russian Gazette.
 The first volume of his book Memoirs of a Russian Governor was published in St. Petersburg in 1907 and was later translated into six European languages.
 In it, he criticized at length the treatment of Jews by the Czarist government.
 For this, he was sentenced to four months in prison.
 From 1912 to 1914 he served as Chairman of the Committee for Livestock and Seed at the Moscow Society of Agriculture.
-In November 1912 he was elected a member of the IV State Duma from the Yaroslavl Province.
-In May 1913, he voluntarily resigned from this office.

 February revolution

-He returned to public life only after the February 1917 revolution.
-In March he was offered the position of Comrade Interior Minister in the first Provisional Government.
-“Full of hope for the future,” he accepted this post, but “soon realized that the Provisional Government had no chance.”
-Indeed two months later he resigned and returned to his estate.
+He returned to public life only after the February Revolution in 1917.
+In March he was offered the position of Comrade (deputy) Interior Minister in the first Provisional Government.
+“Full of hope for the future,” he accepted this post, but “soon realized that the Provisional Government had no chance” and resigned two months later, returning to his estate.
 When the October Revolution occurred, he pronounced it "the greatest experiment in the world.”